SpaTrek/IHDB/README.md

 # idCHD
+## Due to the typhoon 'BEBINCA', our website may be temporarily closed due to a power outage.
+If you encounter this situation, please try again later!
 ```diff
 - The server is under updating these months.
 If you cannot access to the website, please retry a few hours later.
 ```